panchalsagar1815/Gasoline-and-Diesel-Retail-Price-Analysis-and-future-Prediction-/README.md

 1. **Data Collection and Cleaning:**
    - Assembled a dataset with features including Date, A1, A2, A3, R1, R2, R3, M1, M2, M3, P1, P2, P3, D1, representing various aspects of gasoline and diesel retail prices.
-   - Employed data cleaning techniques to address missing values, outliers, and ensure data consistency.
+   - Employed data cleaning techniques to address missing values, and outliers, and ensure data consistency.
    - Ensured the integrity and reliability of the dataset for accurate analysis.

 2. **Data Preprocessing and Scaling:**